Skip to main content

 Key considerations when choosing a DLI in 2026:

-• PGWP eligibility: Not all programs at all DLIs are PGWP-eligible.
-Programs must be at least 8 months and the institution must be eligible.
+• PGWP eligibility: Not all programs at all DLIs lead to a Post-Graduation Work Permit.
+The program must generally be at least 8 months and the institution must be eligible.
+Graduates of public-private partnership college programs are generally not eligible.
 Verify PGWP eligibility before accepting an offer.

-• Accreditation: Choose accredited institutions with strong employment outcomes.
-Ghost colleges (fraudulent DLIs) have been a major problem — verify through the official IRCC DLI list.
+• Accreditation and the official DLI list: Choose accredited institutions with strong employment outcomes.
+Fraudulent or "ghost" colleges have been a serious problem, so confirm any school against the official DLI list on canada.ca.

-Step 3: Financial Requirements — GIC and Proof of Funds
+Step 3: Financial Requirements: Proof of Funds and the GIC

-• Other proof of funds: Bank statements, scholarship letters, or a combination may also be accepted
+• Other proof of funds: Bank statements, proof of a student or education loan, scholarship or funding letters, or a combination may also be accepted.
+An officer assesses whether your funds are sufficient and genuinely available.

 Step 4: Language Requirements